-In today’s episode, I speak with Geoff Spooner, the Senior Vice President and General Manager of the Warner Bros.
+In today’s Skip the Queue podcast episode, I speak with Geoff Spooner, the Senior Vice President and General Manager of the Warner Bros.
 Studio Tour – The Making of Harry Potter.

 We discuss the tour’s phenomenal success, and yeah, you guessed it, the motivation for launching with pre-booking only.